-Picture book magic — New Zealand Book Awards for Children & Young AdultsJune 22nd, 2020 By Crissi Blair
+Picture book magic — New Zealand Book Awards for Children and Young AdultsJune 22nd, 2020 By Crissi Blair

 Picture-book magic happens when we have that perfect combination of story and picture, each contributing to the overall experience, with strong characters, varied and impactful illustrations, and convincing, absorbing, and entertaining storylines.